Tina hastily pulled her hand and stood back.

 ‘Not sure’, said her sister, unwittingly imitating Ela’s look.

-‘Do you recall when we used to keep watch to see Santa coming with the presents?’
+‘Hey, remember when we used to keep watch to see Santa coming with the presents?’

 ‘Time passes sooooooo slowly’, Ema whined.
 ‘Couldn’t today be tomorrow?’